 A big sheet cake may seem intimidating, but this recipe is easy to knock together if you have a standing mixer, and it will feed more people for the same effort as making a 9-inch layer cake.
 You will need the following items (in addition to ingredients), all of which should be available from a party store that sells cake decorating supplies:

 I originally found this cake recipe via a Flag Cake feature in Martha Stewart magazine from 2001.
 I’m not sure whether Martha and the Contessa had a falling out, but the original recipe no longer is on Martha’s site (but an adaptation under Martha’s name is…hmmm).
-The recipe now on the Barefoot Contessa site is the same (click here for a printable screenshot), with three exceptions: 1) she leaves out the zest of one lemon; 2) she uses 6 extra large eggs instead 6 large eggs; and 3) she reduces the sour cream from 1¼ cup to 1 cup.
+The recipe now on the Barefoot Contessa site is the same, with three exceptions: 1) she leaves out the zest of one lemon; 2) she uses 6 extra large eggs instead 6 large eggs; and 3) she reduces the sour cream from 1¼ cup to 1 cup.
 It won’t matter whether you go with 6 extra large eggs vs. 6 large eggs + the extra ¼ cup sour cream (it’s basically liquid equivalence) but I would definitely suggest adding back the zest of one lemon (mix it in at the step where you beat together the wet ingredients).
 People loved the sour cream/lemon flavor of the cake.

 I first made the flag cake, which was easy to put together and absolutely gorgeous.
 The only problem was that I did not have the cooling rack, cake board, or box (plus I was somewhat concerned about my ability to flip the cake out of the pan) so I left the cake in the pan and just pulled it out of the oven 5 minutes earlier (so the edges wouldn’t burn).
 Our friends didn't complain.